St. Agatha (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 4 critics, indicating "generally favorable" reviews.

-Reviewer Sheila O'Malley of rogerebert.com gave the film 3 stars, writing that it "may take too long to get going, but once the film is up and running it's perverse, overheated fun."
+Sheila O'Malley of RogerEbert.com gave the film 3 out of 4 stars, writing that it "may take too long to get going, but once the film is up and running it's perverse, overheated fun."
 Culture Crypt gave the film a score of 65, calling it "an enjoyably engaging corrupt convent thriller."

-Reviewer Frank Scheck of The Hollywood Reporter gave the film a mediocre review, writing that "its plot twists can be seen from a mile away.
+Frank Scheck of The Hollywood Reporter gave the film a mediocre review, writing that "its plot twists can be seen from a mile away.
 But that doesn’t prevent it from being sufficiently unsettling, even for those viewers who’ve never had their knuckles rapped by a nun."

-Reviewer Lightninli of scariestthings.com gave the film a score of 4½ out of 5 stars, writing, "this film easily earns its horror badges, and when the horror comes, it comes strong."

-Reviewer Karina "ScreamQueen" Adelgaard of heavenofhorror.com gave the film a low rating of 2/5, though she acknowledged that "Carolyn Hennesy is absolutely brilliant as Mother Superior."
+Lightninli of scariestthings.com gave the film a score of 4½ out of 5 stars, writing, "[T]his film easily earns its horror badges, and when the horror comes, it comes strong."
+Karina "ScreamQueen" Adelgaard of heavenofhorror.com gave the film a low rating of 2/5, though she acknowledged that "Carolyn Hennesy is absolutely brilliant as Mother Superior."

-Reviewer Luke Y. Thompson of Forbes writes, "And in the end, it's not clear anything has really been stopped for long, but perhaps you've saved whom you can."

-Reviewer Eric Hillis of themoviewaffler.com gave the film a rating of 2 stars, writing, "Everything here is just about 'fine'."

-Reviewer Matt Glasby of RadioTimes.com gave the film a taring of 3 out of 5 stars, writing, "shouldn't exploitation cinema be a bit more fun?"

-Reviewer John Noonan of horrornews.net wrote, "St Agatha doesn’t promise much at the beginning and manages to lose its way right at the moment when it finally realizes what it wants to do."
+Luke Y. Thompson of Forbes writes, "And in the end, it's not clear anything has really been stopped for long, but perhaps you've saved whom you can."
+Eric Hillis of themoviewaffler.com gave the film a rating of 2 stars, writing, "Everything here is just about 'fine'."
+Matt Glasby of RadioTimes.com gave the film a taring of 3 out of 5 stars, writing, "[S]houldn't exploitation cinema be a bit more fun?"
+John Noonan of horrornews.net wrote, "St Agatha doesn’t promise much at the beginning and manages to lose its way right at the moment when it finally realizes what it wants to do."